anamargaridarl/MIEIC_LPOO/docs/README.md

 We'll intend to do the necessary modifications to include the new graphical ambient **Swing** so we can develop a better graphic design.

-> This section is similar to the previous one but should list the features that are not yet implemented.
-Instead of screenshots you should include GUI mock-ups for the planned features.

 ## Design